ancjainil/DSA_exercises/README.md

 You can install the required dependencies using pip:

-pip install numpy pandas nltk scikit-learn transformers torch matplotlib
+pip install numpy pandas nltk scikit-learn  matplotlib